oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 *   Kotlin
 *   Python
-*   Architectural design, especially when it comes to writing test doubles/fakes
+*   Architectural design
+*   Dagger/dependency injection

-**Dependency on Release Schedule:** No
+**Dependency on Release Schedule:** None.

 **Suggested Milestones:**

-*   Milestone 1: Introduce a platform parameter system that initially has support for compile-time definitions (e.g. using Dagger modules).
-A major component of this milestone includes writing test infrastructure that can be used to enable features via JUnit annotations for select tests so that the team can write tests specifically for certain features being enabled/disabled.
+*   Milestone 1: Introduce platform parameter system that initially has support for compile-time definitions (e.g. using Dagger modules, Dagger constants, ).
+The resulting platform parameter support should be built such that we can easily combine the compile-time gating with runtime parameters.
 *   Milestone 2: Introduce runtime parameter support by hooking up to Oppia backend's platform parameter API & connecting these flags back to the predefined compile-time parameters.
 Note that the lifecycle of these parameters need to be carefully managed: they should not be applied until the app restarts.
 This part of the project will include caching results from the server, and introducing a lightweight synchronization mechanism so that the app periodically verifies that its copies of the parameters are up-to-date.

 ---